reapp/reapp/README.md

   app.js
   routes.js
 /assets
-  layout.html
+  /web
+    index.html
+  /ios
+    index.html
+  /shared
 /config (optional)
 ```

 `/app/app.js` is your entry point.
 Everything in the app folder should be pretty
-self-explanatory. `/assets` contains static assets, with a `layout.html` that is used
+self-explanatory. `/assets` contains static assets as explained in the [Running & Building](#running-and-building)
-to serve your app within.
-In general, you should't have to touch the layout, even for
-adding styles.
+section.
+In general, you'll place your assets into `shared` or the specific platform
+subdirectory.

 The `/theme` folder is [reapp-ui](https://github.com/reapp/reapp-ui) specific.
 You can
 find docs for it in the repo, but it also should be pretty easy to understand.